jjg/rain-psp/journal.md

 I also threw-together a quick "control panel" model (the part between the top of the keyboard and the bottom of the display) so I had something to mount the button to.

+## 11022021

+Remaining keyboard switches and diodes came today, got the them installed in the switchplate and soldered the diode layer (rows) of the matrix.
+Need to do the columns next, but haven't settled on exactly how I want to wire them, so that may wait until tomorrow.